LunarVim/LunarVim/docs/configuration/02-keybindings.md

 ```

 ### Listing what is mapped
+Use `<Leader>Lk` to view the keybindings set by Lunarvim.

-To see if a key has already been bound:
+To see if a particular key has already been bound:
 ``` lua
 :verbose map <TAB>
 ```